 Scheduling of Program Reviews

-A 5 year Program Review Schedule is developed by Learning and Quality Support in consultation with Executive Deans, and approved by the Pro Vice-Chancellor (Student Learning) (PVC(SL)).
+Each academic program is to be reviewed at least once every five years.
+A five-year Program Review Schedule is developed by Learning and Quality Support in consultation with Executive Deans and approved by the PVC(SL).
 The schedule is updated on an annual basis.

 Terms of Reference

-|Senior Academic (Convenor)||Internal Staff Member||Professor
+|Senior Academic (Convenor)||Internal Staff Member||Professor.

-Independent to the School/Discipline area of the program(s) under review
+Independent to the School/Discipline area of the program(s) under review.

-From the same or similar area to the program(s) under review
+From the same or similar area to the program(s) under review.

-|Learning and Teaching Specialist||Usually Adelaide Education Academy||Independent of School/Discipline under review|
+|Learning and Teaching Specialist||Usually Adelaide Education Academy||Independent of School/Discipline under review.|

 International panel members can only be included if travel and accommodation costs are met by the Faculty.